Mortgage Qualification Guidelines

 - Related FREEandCLEAR Resources

 Most lenders use a similar set of mortgage qualification guidelines to evaluate your loan application.
-Qualification requirements can vary by lender type, mortgage program and loan amount but there are several key factors that typically apply to all borrowers:
+Specific qualification requirements vary by lender, mortgage program and loan amount but there are several key factors that typically apply to all applicants: